FrugalX/KG-RAG/KG-RAG-Specification.md

 ## 9) Agentic Ingestion & KG Construction Layer

 ### Purpose
-Provide an optional **downstream orchestration layer** of  **autonomous agents** that leverages the established KG-RAG core to automatically convert raw documents, datasets, or structured inputs into validated **Knowledge Graph (KG) snapshots**.
+Provide a **downstream orchestration layer** of  **autonomous agents** that leverages the established KG-RAG core to automatically convert raw documents, datasets, or structured inputs into validated **Knowledge Graph (KG) snapshots**.
 This layer can be introduced after the core modules (`GraphEngine`, Wrappers, KG-RAG Engine) have been implemented and tested, enabling real-world ingestion and continuous KG maintenance through autonomous agents.

 ### Position in Stack